Zulko/-sheet-music--Gerhswin-Limehouse-Nights/README.rst

 Gershwin - Limehouse nights
 =============================

 This is a transcription of the piano piece Limehouse Nights by George Gershwin, composed and "performed" on a piano roll circa 1918.
-Here is the original_ and here is a transcription.,

-The sheet music is presented as a LilyPond_ file, ``romance.ly``.
+The sheet music is presented as a LilyPond_ file, ``limehouse_edition.ly``.
 To compile it into a beautiful PDF file, you must have Lilypond installed, and type in a terminal: ::

-    lilypond romance.ly
+    lilypond limehouse_edition.ly

 I, the author of this transcription, wave any rights and place this work in the public domain.